 What we do

-We work closely with the local health visitors, early years practitioners, Family Information Zone (FIZ) and many other partner agencies so that children and their families can receive support and advice in matters relating to health, education, childcare and early years provision.
-We also provide Stay and Play sessions where families can play together and learn how to support their child’s development and learning at home.
+We work closely with local health professionals, Job Centre Plus, early years practitioners, children's service on the Isle of Wight and many other partner agencies so that children and their families can receive support and advice in matters relating to health, education, training and employment opportunities, childcare and early years provision.
+We also provide Stay and Play sessions where families can play together and learn how to support their children’s development and learning at home.

 Some families use one or two services, while others use the Centre more regularly, but all families are welcomed and catered for.

 Some of the services we offer are:

 - Stay and Play sessions

 - Tens machine & breast pump loan